 You can create an Eisenhower Matrix in Excel, Google Sheets, or any other spreadsheet app.
 Just set up the grid as shown below.

-Use this Google Sheets template This option works best for people who spend most of their time at a computer.
+The matrix as a Google Sheets template — duplicate the file and add your own tasks This option works best for people who spend most of their time at a computer.
 That said, you can always print it out and carry it with you if you prefer.

-- Quadrant A — pin these tasks so they stay at the top of the list.
+- Quadrant 1 (Do) — pin these tasks so they stay at the top of the list.

-Using your matrix inside a task management app is probably the most practical option today.
+Using your matrix inside a task manager is the most practical option today.
 Install it on your phone, and your matrix is always in your pocket.

 Pros and Cons of the Method